 Oversized and Overweight Baggage

-Air Canada applies additional checked baggage charges for if you exceed the number, weight and/or size of bags imposed by your free checked baggage allowance.
+Air Canada applies additional checked baggage charges if you exceed the number, weight, and/or size of bags imposed by your free checked baggage allowance.
 All additional bags are subject to space availability.

 Bags weighing 23 to 32 kg (50 to 70 lbs) are accepted as overweight baggage.
 For some passengers, overweight bags are included in the free baggage allowance at no additional charge.